elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`Add the global to the globals given "global_" and the rider's token's first.`
+`Add the global to the globals given "global" and the rider's token's first.`

 `Move the rider (compiler rules).`